For Legislators

 Solution

-Introduce and support legislation amending Education Code § 49001 to explicitly include “private” schools.
+Introduce and support legislation amending Education Code § 49001 and 49001 to explicitly include “private” schools.
 This small change closes a long-standing loophole and ensures that every child in California, regardless of school type, is protected from corporal punishment.

 Cost

 Drafting and introducing a bill may involve routine administrative or legal fees.
-To support this effort, donations from individual contributors aligned with BanHittingKids.com and the U.S. Alliance Against the Hitting of Children may be offered.
+To support this effort, donations from individual contributors aligned with BanHittingKids.com and the U.S. Alliance to End the Hitting of Children may be offered.
 The anticipated fiscal impact is minimal, while the benefit to children’s safety and well-being is substantial.

 Organizational support

-Legislators and individuals who supported the 2019 California Democratic Party resolution
+Legislators and individuals who supported the 2019 California Democratic Party resolution (section 33)

 World Health Organization, which calls which calls for the elimination of all corporal punishment worldwide by 2030 due to the “scientific evidence that child corporal punishment carries multiple risks of harm and has no benefits for children, parents, or societies”